17 Women’s History Month Lesson Plans for ELA

 Go further with your Women’s History Month lessons

 We hope these resources make it easier to help you develop relevant, engaging lessons about women’s history in your class this March.
-For even more great Women’s History Month content, check out some favorite articles about trailblazers and empowerment from our women staff members at Newsela!
+For access to even more great content, sign up for Newsela Lite and start your free 45-day trial of all our premium differentiated content.

 If you liked this article...